Urban Decay Face Bond Waterproof Foundation Review

 Will it survive sweat and masks at the gym or commute?

-It is marketed as waterproof, sweat-proof, and transfer resistant after set.
-Give it a minute to set before putting on a mask or scarf.
+It’s marketed as waterproof, sweat-resistant, and transfer-resistant once set.
+For best results, apply in thin layers and give it about a minute to set before putting on a mask, scarf, or hat.

 How many shades are there and does it include olive?